substitute03/snake-ng/README.md

 # SnakeNg

-## Work in progress
-The classic Snake game but, this time, built in Angular.
+The classic Snake game but, this time, built in Angular!
+Use WASD or the arrow keys to move the snake and consume as many pellets as you can.